CZ-NIC/mininterface/docs/index.md

 If you're sure enough to start using *Mininterface*, convert the argparse into a dataclass.
 Then, the IDE will auto-complete the hints as you type.

 !!! warning
     Be aware that in contrast to the argparse, we create default values.
-This does make sense for most values and but might pose a confusion for ex. `parser.add_argument("--path", type=Path)` which becomes `Path('.')`, not `None`.
+This does make sense for most values but might pose a confusion for ex. `parser.add_argument("--path", type=Path)` which becomes `Path('.')`, not `None`.